 Solar Panel System After 20 Years — What Now?
 Options, Costs, and Outlook for Owners

-In 2026, approximately 66,000 photovoltaic systems in Germany will lose their 20-year feed-in tariff under the Renewable Energy Sources Act (EEG)—and their operators are faced with the question of what to do next.
-The good news for every PV system operator: both modern and older solar systems often continue to generate electricity for 30 years or more, the feed-in tariff remains in effect until the end of 2032, and by converting to self-consumption or repowering, new sources of revenue can be tapped after the EEG subsidy expires.
-This guide outlines all four options, the economic rationale behind them, and what owners can really expect at the end of a 20-year-old PV system’s life cycle.
+In 2026, approximately 66,000 photovoltaic systems in Germany will no longer be eligible for the 20-year EEG subsidy under the Renewable Energy Sources Act (EEG)—and their operators are faced with the question of what to do next.
+The good news for every PV system operator: Both modern and older solar systems often continue to generate electricity for 30 years or longer; the feed-in tariff remains in effect until the end of 2032; and by switching to self-consumption or repowering, new sources of revenue can be tapped after the EEG subsidy expires.
+This guide outlines all four options, the economic rationale behind them, and what owners can actually expect at the end of a PV system’s life cycle if it is over 20 years old.

-Who will be affected by the wave of players turning 20 in 2026?
+1. Who will be affected by the "over-20" wave in 2026?

 | Year of discontinuation | Year of commissioning | Volume (MW) | Dominant segment |